cscart/docs/en/cscart_addons/addons/instagram_feed_widget/index.rst

 Installing the add-on
 =====================

-    Install the Instagram Feed Widget add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Insragram Widget add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/instagram_installing.jpg
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the Instagram Feed Widget add-on.
+    Here are available settings of the Insragram Widget add-on.

     .. fancybox:: img/instagram_settings.jpg
-        :alt: Instagram Feed Widget add-on
+        :alt: Insragram Widget add-on

     * **License key**—Enter the license key to activate the add-on.
 You will receive this key in the order confirmation email.
 You can also see license keys for all your purchased add-ons in your HelpDesk account.